mlswg/mls-protocol/draft-ietf-mls-protocol.md

 `original_child_resolution` since C's resolution includes only itself but C is also an unmerged leaf of Z. Meanwhile, the `ParentHashInput` of node Z with co-path child D has an array with one element in it: the HPKE public key of D.

-This way, P's Parent Hash fixes the set of HPKE public keys to which the new HPKE of nodes on the path from P to the root were encrypted by the generator of the `UpdatePath` object.
+Observe that `original_child_resolution` is equal to the resolution of S at the time the `UpdatePath` was generated, since at that point P's set of unmerged leaves was emptied.
+(Note also that `original_child_resolution` contains all unmerged leaves of S.) Therefore, P's Parent Hash fixes the set of HPKE public keys to which the generator of the `UpdatePath` encrypted the new HPKE secret keys of the nodes on the path from P to the root.

 ### Using Parent Hashes